9inetwenty/alx-system_engineering-devops/README.md

 Display current directory contents, including hidden files (starting with .).
 Use the long format.
 Display current directory contents.
 Display current directory contents.
+Create a script that creates a directory named my_first_directory in the /tmp/ directory.